 Additionally, while the use and misuse of certain substances are more dangerous than others, there’s also the fact that detoxing from certain substances can be particularly risky as well.
-Therefore, the following will explain the purpose of detoxification and name the drugs that are known for having the most difficult or dangerous detox process.
+Therefore, the following will explain the purpose of detoxification and name the drugs that are known for having the most difficult or worst detox processes.

 What Exactly is the Purpose of Detox Treatment?

 In fact, alcoholics are typically discouraged from detoxing on their own without some form of professional supervision due to the risk of several life-threatening conditions that are sometimes brought on by an alcoholic’s sudden cessation of alcohol.
 Specifically, conditions like delirium tremens, alcoholic hallucinosis, alcohol withdrawal syndrome, and a condition known as “wet brain” can occur when individuals detox from alcohol without supervision.
 In instances of severe alcoholism, many patients will receive medications in order to make them safer during detoxification.

 Similar to alcohol, benzodiazepines are a substance to which individuals can develop incredibly strong physical dependencies.
 For those who are unfamiliar with them, benzodiazepines are essentially a form of tranquilizers or strong sedatives that are frequently prescribed for the treatment of anxiety, insomnia, epilepsy and similar conditions, social phobias, and prior to surgical procedures to help calm individuals down.
 Unfortunately, their effects make benzodiazepines a popular type of substance for abuse.

 Crystal Methamphetamine Detox

-While there are other drugs — such as heroin — that are equally as addictive, crystal methamphetamine, or crystal meth for short, is dangerous for more reasons than as a recreational drug.
+While there are other drugs — such as heroin — that are equally as addictive, crystal methamphetamine, or crystal meth for short, has one of the worst detoxses for more reasons than as a recreational drug.
 In terms of its effects, crystal meth is a stimulant with its greatest effects being to the central nervous system.
 During World War II, the man-made substance was often given to soldiers to help them to stay away during extended or prolonged combat.
-Nowadays, crystal meth is made in patch-make, improvised home laboratory using a variety of volatile, dangerous chemicals that often cause explosions.
-The effects of crystal meth last for many hours with individuals frequently going on “binges” during which they’ll continue to use crystal meth for days on end.
-When under the influence of meth, neurochemical levels are exceedingly high, especially with regard to dopamine; however, the high dissipates quickly, causing dopamine levels to plummet.
-Additionally, long-term meth use is known to cause brain damage as well as neurotoxicity.
-Methamphetamine detoxification is considered one of the most difficult detoxes for a number of reasons.
-Some of the most common symptoms of a methamphetamine detox include depression, inability to feel happiness or pleasure, insomnia and irregular sleep patterns, paranoia, hallucinations, anxiety, physical pain throughout the body, agitation, and intense cravings.

 Find a Medical Detox Program at the Palm Beach Institute

 There are many treatment and recovery options available to those who are in need.
 At the Palm Beach Institute, our goal is to match anyone who is suffering from addiction with the programs that best address his or her needs.
 If you or someone you love would like to begin living a life of health and sobriety, call the Palm Beach Institute at 855-960-5456 for a free consultation and assessment.